Securing AI in AWS: Guardrails for Bedrock Workloads, SCPs for Claude Code and Kiro

 SCP to block long-term Bedrock API key creation

 Want to Learn More?
-Take Christophe’s AWS Security Course
+Take Cybr’s AWS Security Course

 A AWS Certified Security Specialty SCS-C03 Prep Course, sponsored by Sonrai Security for free access to everyone